 - False Impersonation – The use of another’s name or identification to gain a benefit, avoid civil or criminal liability, or in detriment to another’s interest is a violation of PC 529.

 - Mail Theft [530.5 (e)] – Stealing, removing, destroying or possessing stolen mail, packages or anything contained within them is both a public offence under state law and federal law.
 Under California state law, mail theft is a misdemeanor, carrying a penalty of up to 1 year in county jail and/or a fine up to $1000.

 Identity theft may be charged as either a misdemeanor or a felony under California law.
 As a misdemeanor, a person may face up to a year in jail, fines, or both.
 As a felony, a person may face up to three years in prison.

-Get Help from a San Diego Criminal Defense Attorney
+Get Help from an Experienced San Diego Identity Theft Attorney

 For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego identity theft defense attorney.
 Domenic J. Lombardo provides a free and confidential consultation in cases involving identity theft in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.